What dairy-free bread do we use?

 doesn’t mean it’s a good one forever.

-But I know new milk allergy moms need this information.
+But I know new milk allergy moms often need a starting point.

 So here you have it, right now we are fans of certain varieties of Nature’s Own.